 Spain and Italy are culturally similar in many ways and they share a number of similar customs.
 Both countries have family-centric cultures, strong religious ties, and both are suffering from declining populations.
-You will gain a glimpse of a slightly more relaxed way of living in both countries, where quality of living is valued over work, with most shops and businesses shutting down in the afternoons (siesta time!) and entire cities emptying out in the summer when locals flock to the coast for vacation.
+You will gain a glimpse of a slightly more relaxed way of living in both countries, where the quality of life is valued over work, with most shops and businesses shutting down in the afternoons (siesta time!) and entire cities emptying out in the summer when locals flock to the coast for vacation.
 However, there are some differences.

 In Italy, appearance and impressions are extremely important.
 “Bella figura” (“beautiful figure”) is a significant concept in Italian culture.
 It emphasizes the importance of presenting oneself well -- dressing well and acting confidently and appropriately.
 Despite the innate sense of drama in everyday Italian life, Italians do not like to look foolish, so it may be seen as a more formal culture.

-To get the most of your experience, you might want to get involved at a deeper level.
+One more thing to consider: To get the most of your experience, you might want to get involved at a deeper level.
 Perhaps this means choosing a program or finding a location that offers volunteer or internship opportunities, or directly enrolling in a national university, as opposed to one that caters mostly to study abroad students.